Former Stanford executive says in limbo as SEC case drags

 Agency lawyers have also disagreed over how much due diligence the potential defendants should have conducted before selling the CDs, and whether lower-level financial advisers could be liable if they relied on senior management.

-People familiar with the SEC’s thinking say the agency is leaning toward dropping charges against the lower-level people, but still bringing cases against the four executives.
+People familiar with the SEC’s thinking say the agency is leaning towards dropping charges against the lower-level people, but still bringing cases against the four executives.

 The four executives are Young; Jason Green, the former Louisiana branch manager who later oversaw parts of the private client group; former Stanford Group Co president Daniel Bogar; and former Houston branch executive director Jay Comeaux, these people said.

-Dan Hedges, an attorney for Comeaux, said his client hopes to reach a settlement with the SEC.
+Dan Hedges, an attorney for Comeaux, said his client is hoping to reach a settlement with the SEC.

 John Kincade, a lawyer for Green, declined to comment.
 In testimony during Stanford’s criminal trial, Green acknowledged being under investigation by the SEC, but said he was “hopeful” the SEC would not bring its case.